adriaandegroot/QuatBot/README.md

    of participants.
 In principle participants are called upon in the order in which they respond during roll-call.
 This command allows some changes in the order (e.g. if someone has to leave soon).
+   Use numbers to bump participants to a specific spot, e.g.
+   `~meeting bump 3 fred 4 charlie 2 kate` to get Kate, Fred, and then Charlie into order (but after the current speaker and after whoever's next).

 Commands related to meetings, available to the **operator**: